Want to learn more about Treatment - treat springtails

-Springtails get their name from the fact that they can jump high into the air using their tails when disturbed.
-They’re not actually insects, they’re Collembolans, and they’re found everywhere where there are damp conditions.
+Springtails get their name from the fact that they can jump into the air using their tails when disturbed.
+This insect relative can be found anywhere damp.

 SYMPTOMS & IDENTIFICATION

-As Springtails are attracted to moisture, so ensuring that your plant dries out properly between waterings and never receives too much water is the most effective way to deter them from taking hold in the first place
+As Springtails are attracted to moisture, ensuring that your plant dries out properly between waterings is the most effective way to deter them from taking hold in the first place.

 QUESTIONS ABOUT SPRINGTAILS

 HOW BIG ARE THEY?
-Springtails are very small: between around 1/32 and 1/8th of an inch in length (or around 1-2 mm) depending on the exact type.
+Springtails are tiny: between around 1/32 and 1/8th of an inch in length (or around 1-2 mm) depending on the exact type.

 WHAT DO THEY EAT?
-One of the reasons why Springtails aren’t considered insects is because of their unique internal feeding mechanism (insects have external chewing parts).
 They feed on various types of fungi, pollen, algae and decaying organic matter - hence why they’re attracted to damp conditions.
-However, as they don’t feed on plants directly, this is why they don’t tend to do so much damage to your actual plants.
-They may, for example, chew on decaying roots.
+They don’t feed on plants directly, which is why they don’t tend to do any damage to your plants.

 DO THEY BITE HUMANS?
-These pests are harmless - they avoid humans and do not bite, nor do they spread any diseases.
-They are more of a nuisance than a true problem pest.
+They are harmless and do not bite, nor do they spread any diseases.
+They are more of a helpful nuisance than a pest.

 WHEN DO SPRINGTAILS TEND TO APPEAR?
-Springtails infestations can occur at any time of the year.
-In fact, they are sometimes referred to as ‘Snow fleas’ due to their ability to survive harsh winter conditions (as well as their jumping capability).
+Springtail infestations can occur at any time of the year.

 WHERE SHOULD I LOOK FOR THEM?
 They can occur both indoors and outdoors.
 However, if the weather outside gets too damp (i.e. if soil becomes completely saturated or dries out completely), they will migrate inside via any available opening.
 These include: underneath doors, through small cracks in the walls and via windows.
 They will then settle in damp areas such as in your bathroom or basement.
 You can also look out for them on window sills, and, of course, in the soil of potted plants - especially if these plants have particularly damp soil.